What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 contact - meeting and moving with ourselves and each other, exactly as we are

-“I make sense as I am, in this moment.”
+“I make sense as I am, in this moment, given the pressures/limitations of the situation.”

 And from here, meaningful change can unfold.